andrscrrn/pablo-challenge-1/README.md

 - Total price amount
 - List of categories with the sum of prices for each category

+To have in mind:
+- _Create the project using a Github repository_
+- Use ES Modules in Node

 ## CLI Interface:

 `node app.js <path-to-file>`